peterjmorgan/madge-the-reporter/README.md

 Madge is a reporter of issues, Phylum supply chain security issues specifically.
 Madge translates Phylum issues into tickets for various ticketing systems.
 Currently, Madge supports:
 - Jira

 (other ticketing systems coming soon)

+# TODO
+- [ ] Create video building a configuration
+- [ ] Document using `enumerate_fields.py`

 It is a binary with subcommands:
 - `configure` - interactively create a configuration file `madge_config.yaml`
 - `jira` - parse `madge_config.yaml` to create Jira Issues from Phylum Issues

 ## Workflow
 Alice astutely understands using Phylum instead of an SCA tool enables her to defend her organization's software product from the totality of software supply chain risk.
+Alice wants to report the Phylum Issues for her project to Bob, her developer co-worker so he can work on fixing the issues.
+The only issue is, Bob is used to using Jira as all the software development processes live in Jira.
+Madge can help here!

 1. Alice `analyzes` her software project with Phylum.
 1. Alice triages the resulting Phylum Issues, resulting in some *suppressed issues*